N=2 Generalized Superconformal Quiver Gauge Theory: Nodal curve and weakly coupled gauge theory description

 As $q=0$, we recover the node.
 A further transformation $\omega=(2\pi i)^{-1}ln z$ pictures the opened node as a long tube.
 Writing $q=e^{2\pi i\tau}$, the length and width is determined by $\tau$.
 The node corresponds to a tube of infinite length.
 In this description, we see that the moduli is localized on the long tube, and since we identify the moduli with the gauge coupling constant, we can think that the gauge group is represented by the long tube.

-We define the normalization of the nodal curve as unglueing its nodes, and add a marked points to each of the components on which the nodes belong to.
-See Figure 1b) for an example.
+We define the normalization of the nodal curve as ungluing its nodes, and add a marked points to each of the components on which the nodes belong to.
+See Figure \ref{nodal}b) for an example.
 Each component $\Sigma_i$ after the normalization is an irreducible component of $\Sigma$.
 There is another convenient way of describing the nodal curve by drawing a dual graph.
 The vertices of the dual graph of $\Sigma$ corresponds to components of $\Sigma$ (and are labeled by their genus), and the edge correspond to node, we use labeled tails to represent the marked points.
-An example is shown in Figure 2.
+An example is shown in Figure \ref{dual}.

-A stable nodal curve is a connected nodal curve such that
+A stable nodal curve is a connected nodal curve such that:

 (i) Every irreducible component of geometric genus 0 has at least three special points (including the marked points and the nodal points after the normalization).

 ii) Every irreducible component of geometric genus 1 has at least one special point.